On the organ’s place today

 ¶ ...the innate ability to invite a diverse set of musicians to participate in its use.

-The small organ certainly has limitations which invite complementation through collaboration; see below.
-But as a work of handicraft it also has a distinct thingness – immensely attractive tactile, visual, and aural qualities – which itself invites exploration and creation.
+The small organ certainly has limitations ( and opportunities ) which invite complementation through collaboration; see below.
+But as a work of handicraft, with immensely attractive tactile and visual as well as aural qualities, it also has a distinct thingness which in itself invites exploration and creation.

 This summer I had the opportunity to work with an Orgelkids kit.
-Here was the organ stripped down to its rudiments: two octaves, two ranks of pipes, with a rubbery action and a wind supply as excitable as the children ( and some adults ) charged with managing it.
-And yet people found it irresistible.
+Here was the organ stripped down to its rudiments: two octaves, two ranks of pipes, with a rubbery action and a wind supply as excitable as the children ( and some adults ) tasked with managing it.
+It’s almost a toy – and people found it irresistible.
 Even I, the professional, immediately was prompted to wonder what I might do with it, what music I could make with it.
-In its immediacy, I found it more real, more musical, more satisfying than the best ( if one can use that term ) electric-action devices I have played.
-Orgelkids is close to being a toy; a chamber organ is much less so: but better a toy ( which invites play – the thing we do with a musical instrument, after all ) than a machine ( which condemns one to the drudgery of mere operation ).
+In its immediacy, I found it more real, more musical, more satisfying than any electric-action device I have encountered: better a toy ( which invites play – the thing we do with a musical instrument, after all ) than a machine ( which condemns one to the drudgery of mere operation ).

 The organ as a tool for making music